thmkhtry490/Tatodo/README.md

 !!!Warning!!!
 Now This app in development level.
 You can contribute to this app in Github platform.

+## What's dev branch?

+The dev branch is the actively updated development space where I contribute and build new features.

 ## Screenshots

 <div style="display: flex; gap: 10px; flex-wrap: wrap;">